janmichek/blockchain-staking/README.md

 ### Blockchain Staking

+This DeFi app let you earn interest for depositing cryptocurrency.

-This repository is inspired by tutorial: https://www.youtube.com/watch?v=CgXQC4dbGUE
+This repository is inspired by following tutorial: https://www.youtube.com/watch?v=CgXQC4dbGUE

 ## Dependencies